The Haunted Hoard: Halloween Forever (PC)

 Part of these repeated runs through the levels will involve finding the optimal route to take, as most levels have a few options in how you choose to progress.
 Hidden areas and split paths can prove to be shortcuts, have less troublesome enemies, or more importantly, contain the hidden unlockable characters.
 You begin with just Pumpkin Man, who has a double jump to help with the platforming and can fire candy corns at enemies in a small falling shot.
 Pumpkin Man’s template is lightly altered for the other characters you can unlock, most of them just changing what attack type they have and proving to be on the whole more useful than our default hero.
 Butternut Bro fires explosive shots, Ms. Witch launches cats that run around to try and damage enemies, and pretty much every character has a more reliable or useful shot than Pumpkin Man that can make doing a new run much easier.
 This also comes with the benefit of replacing the golden coffin you find them in during the stage with an extra life, so if you remember where they were locked up, you can still get a goody for dropping by it on a run you’re trying to win on.
 You can’t unlock everybody on the same run sadly, the game limiting you to one rescue per go, but the extra characters do make things a touch more interesting, as does the quest for a better ending involving finding six hidden runes.

 In fact, most of Halloween Forever is counting on the extra goodies to keep you playing, as after you’ve figured out the stages from a few failed or successful playthroughs, you’re not left with much to do.
 It’s a short and sweet game that aims to test your skills when you encounter something new, but it can be completed after what are essentially the initial scouting runs.
 The speed of the game does mean going for the achievements is a quick enough amusement, and each character has an associated achievement to encourage you to beat the game with them.
 Some achievements ask you to perform odd tasks, so it’s not all about just beating the game again but with a different face running the same five levels.
 However, there are some odd technical issues in the game at the moment, such as a case where I unlocked the Chainsaw Joe character while using Ms. Witch and the achievement wasn’t recognized, meaning I’d have to delete my file and unlock him again to earn it.
-An unrelated technical issue also appears in the menu where something called “Friendly Continues” exists as, presumably, a way not to get Game Overs, but it doesn’t change anything when activated.
+Something called “Friendly Continues” also exists that can aims to help you have a better chance of clearing the game, but it’s a bit hard to notice its effects.
 Luckily, the game doesn’t really need them considering its length and how it trains you up to be good at it, although the 99 lives option does exist and works properly if the game’s set-up is just not clicking for you.

 The bosses in Halloween Forever feel like the real main attraction.
 While the enemies in the stages are positioned to often charge at you and land hits, sometimes placed just so to knock you into the dangerous instant death spikes, the bosses are the real tests of your ability to dodge danger and land attacks.
 Regular monsters are dispatched usually in a few hits, but bosses have large health bars and patterns you need to be aware of, as very few of them give reliable health during the battle and they can sometimes whittle you down before you can hit them enough.
 More devious are the bosses whose arenas have spike pits, requiring careful platforming or else the boss might just push you to your death.
 Some levels have checkpoints right before the boss fight to make it hurt less if you die to them, but others kick you back to the start of the level section.
 Halloween Forever wants you to be careful and skilled in your approach to battle and jumping challenges, so death is not treated lightly.
 Every boss can be learned through experience, their predictable patterns easy to overcome when you know to look for them.
 Halloween Forever is a game that wants to reward you for the effort you put into learning its levels, and it does feel satisfying to overcome something that killed you before as if it was nothing on a second pass.